Yanam: Special administration status

 According to Traité de cession dated 1956, the four former French colonies were assured of maintaining their special administrative status.
-That is why Puducherry is the only Union Territory with some special provisions like Legislative Assembly, French as official language, etc. This is the most important article in the Traité de Cession, which ensures and safeguardes the personal interest of the people regarding their special administrative status.
+That is why Puducherry is the only Union Territory with some special provisions like Legislative Assembly, French as official language, etc. This is the most important article in the Traité de Cession, which ensures and safeguards the personal interest of the people regarding their special administrative status.